Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Standard MLS reporting counts every listing equally.
 It treats an eight-month-old listing the same as a new one.
 Relists re-enter as fresh entries, and asking prices are taken at face value regardless of where buyers are actually transacting.
-Worthington’s Southwest Florida Market Methodology corrects for all three.
-We adjust raw counts, track relist behavior, and isolate the inventory that represents genuine competition.
+Worthington’s Southwest Florida Market Methodology corrects for all three: adjusting raw counts, tracking relist behavior, and isolating the inventory that represents genuine competition.

 Key Takeaways (TL;DR)